Welcome to Sonoran Permaculture Guild

 What is Permaculture?

 Permaculture is a contraction of the words permanent and agriculture and permanent and culture.
 Permaculture is a way to live sustainably in a region for many generations, taking care of people and taking care of the environment at the same time.
 Permaculture uses ecology as the basis for designing sustainability into food production, housing, appropriate technology, and community development.
-It is now a worldwide movement for sustainability with many thousands of projects completed in over 120 countries.
+It is a worldwide movement for sustainability with many thousands of projects completed in over 120 countries.
 As Permaculture designers we study the patterns found in nature and the lessons found in natural ecosystems.
-We mimick these patterns in designing sustainable home sites, farms, and neighborhoods, as well as less tangible structures like community economics and food distribution systems.
-Join us on this sustainable journey.
+We mimick these patterns in designing and implementing sustainable home sites, farms, and neighborhoods, as well as less tangible structures like community economics and food distribution systems.
+Come join us on this sustainable journey.